National Bellas Hess v. Illinois

-In National Bellas Hess v.
-Department of Revenue of Illinois, 386 U.S. 753 (1967), the Supreme Court ruled that a mail order reseller was not required to collect sales tax unless it had some physical contact with the state.
+National Bellas Hess v.
+Department of Revenue of Illinois, 386 U.S. 753 (1967), is a United States Supreme Court case holding that a mail order reseller was not required to collect sales tax unless it had some physical contact with the state.

 Background

 National Bellas Hess was a mail order seller of various consumer products.
 Its principal place of business was in Missouri.
 It owned no tangible property in Illinois and had no sales outlets, representatives, telephone listing, or solicitors in that state.
 It did not advertise there by radio, television, billboards, or newspapers.
 It mailed catalogues to customers throughout the United States, including Illinois.
 Orders for merchandise were mailed to appellant's Missouri plant, and goods were sent to customers by mail or common carrier.
 The state of Illinois attempted to force National Bellas Hess to collect a use tax from its customers.